barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

         return true;
     }

-    /** Add an item to the front of the list.
+    /** Add an item to the front of the datastructures.list.
      @param item The item to be added
      */
     public void addFirst(E item) {